AndrewBunn00/NetworkedAndroidApp/app/src/main/java/com/example/networkedcrossword/README.txt

     Worked on getting the network thread to communicate with the game activity and subsequent crosswordboard view.

 - Joel:
+    Worked with Andrew to create Server/Client connection between devices.
+    Pair Programmed handling of changing player states to show correct turns.
+    Worked on logic for wins and correct words pair programmed with Raj.
+    Handled player score tracking to indicate wins.
 - Vlad:

 Notes: